HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

 - L8-HB: Boiler switch - load up to 16A
 - L8-HT: Thermostat switch - not tested!

+!!!
+Tip
+    Choose a model that works with Amazon Echo, Google Home or Apple HomeKit because these are all WiFi versions.

+!!! warning
+    Do **NOT** buy the Tuya Smart Life versions because they will have *very* bad WiFi reception!

 #### Form factor

 - EU model: 86mm x 86mm